dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 **Layout Configuration**

 The main advantage of DCE UI configuration APIs is user don't need to transform the data format and the coordinate system.
-DCE can directly read the data transferred by Dynamsoft SDKs and display the results on the UI.
-When new results are recognized and transfered, the UI elements will be dynamically updated.
+DCE can directly read the data that transferred by Dynamsoft SDKs and generate it into an element on the UI.
+When new data is obtained and transfered, the UI element will be dynamically updated.

 **Style Control**

-Basic styles configurations are available on the colour, size and font of the UI elements that are displayed on the DCE view.
+Basic style configuration is available for the UI elements that are displayed on the DCE view.
 Developers can either select from the preset style templates or create user-defined styles when using DCE UI configuration APIs.

+&nbsp;

 <div align="center">
     <p><img src="overview/assets/ui-configuration.png" width="70%" alt="ui-configuration"></p>
     <p>DCE UI Configuration APIs</p>
 </div>

+&nbsp;

 With these features, developers can easily integrate the camera and enable certain features when required so that the rest of the application logic can get high-quality images to process, which results in:

-- Speed up on barcode or text reading.
-- Less misreading rate.
-- More convenient timing out system
+- High Quality Video Streaming
+- High Standard Camera Control
-- High standard camera control.
+- High Level Interactable UI

 ## Usage Scenarios